gminator/poker/README.md

 # Summary
 The purpose of this Project is to demostrate my compencies in Python, OOP, SOLID and TDD.

 It show how I go about planning, building and testing my work.
+All my projects are acompanied with document similar to this as part my planning approach.

+This document is intended for both Stakeholders and developers, and should help reduce ambiguity in the delivery scope by clearly outline expecations and ensure that solution satisfies all critical requirements.

 # Customer Brief